Is a Business Coach Worth It for a Family-Run Business?

 I tell every person who asks me if it's worth it the same thing: try it for a month.
 If it's not working, don't come back.

-In seven years of working with family-run businesses, not one person has left.
+In all the years I've worked exclusively with family-run businesses, not one person has left.

 The business runs the way the family runs until someone draws a line between the two.
 That line doesn't appear on its own.
 Nobody inside the business draws it because they're too busy surviving both sides of it.